 Most job postings have closing dates.
 This date is the deadline for applicants to turn in the job application and other required materials as outlined in the job posting.
-The closing date is a milestone in the hiring process because all events before it build up to it, all events that follow are predicated on it passing.
+The closing date is a milestone in the hiring process because all events before it builds up to it, and all events that follow are predicated on it passing.

 Many times, the deadline date is the only certain date in the hiring process.
 Other dates are targets and not absolutes.